tasesmuemils/100DaysOfCode/web_development/diary.md

 # 11.02.2019 35/100
 I finished responsive design for template and it looks very cool.
 Also I took one day off and Im not feeling good about it.

+# 12.02.2019 36/100
+Few edits on responsive design.
+Also I finally started JS/jQuery side for my project...and it is hard!